pepe2k/u-boot_mod/README.md

   9f0000f0: 100001ea 00000000 100001e8 00000000    ................
   ```

-12. If you are sure that everything went OK, you may reset the board:
+12. If you are sure that everything went OK, you may reset the board using below command or just reset power:

   ```
   hornet> reset